 Parking in Haagweg car park

 Only paid parking is available near the museum (Rapenburg 28), and parking space is limited.
-We therefore recommend that you leave your car in the nearby Haagweg car park (website in Dutch only).
+We therefore recommend that you leave your car in the nearby Haagweg car park.
 This is Leiden’s largest car park, with 750 spaces and a free shuttle to the museum every few minutes.
 You can also call for free shuttle transport back to the car park: +31 (0)71 512 0071.

-- For an overview of all parking options in Leiden, see the City of Leiden’s online parking guide.
+- For an overview of all parking options in Leiden, see the City of Leiden’s online parking guide (in Dutch only).

 In the museum

 Visitors are allowed to take photographs in the museum.
 NB no use of flash photography or tripods.